 To resolve this issue, use only genuine HP cartridges.
 Additionally, you can clean or replace the printhead.
 Replace the printhead only after you have the replacement printhead.

-HP recommends that you use genuine HP ink cartridges.
-HP cannot guarantee the quality or reliability of non-HP ink cartridges or refilled HP ink cartridges.
-If you do not use genuine HP ink cartridges, the steps in this document might not resolve print quality issues.
+HP recommends that you use genuine HP ink or toner supplies.
+HP cannot guarantee the quality or reliability of non-HP or refilled cartridges.
+If you do not use genuine HP cartridges, the steps in this document might not resolve print quality issues.

 Scroll to the bottom of the page, and then make sure the country/region location is correct.

 Solution two: Use an automated tool to clean the printheads